evgrmn/FastAPI_JWT_example/README.md

 ## What is inside

-- [ ] A simple example of a REST service for viewing the current salary of company employees
+- [ ] A simple example of a service for viewing the current salary of company employees

-- [ ] The database of company employees is located in the text file app/database/fake_users_db.json
+- [ ] The database of company employees is located in the text file *app/database/fake_users_db.json*

 - [ ] Viewing information from the database is possible with a password